grafana/grafana/docs/sources/panels-visualizations/visualizations/geomap/index.md

 - **Double-click** to end measurement

 {{% admonition type="note" %}}
-<br /- When you change measurement type or units, the previous measurement is removed from the map. <br /- If the control is closed and then re-opened, the most recent measurement is displayed. <br /- A measurement can be modified by clicking and dragging on it.
+When you change measurement type or units, the previous measurement is removed from the map.
+If the control is closed and then re-opened, the most recent measurement is displayed.
+A measurement can be modified by clicking and dragging on it.
 {{% /admonition %}}

 #### Length